yongStar/gitskills/README.md

-# gitskillsCreating a new branch is quick.
+# gitskillsCreating a  is quick.